NclRSE-Training/selected-python-gapminder-exercises/main.md

 ## Exercise 7.4 Counting vowels
 Write a loop that counts the number of vowels in a character string.
 Test it on as many different words and sentences as you have time for.

+Hint: You might want to use an `if` statement inside a `for` loop.
+Start by saving all vowels in a variable, e.g. `vowels = 'aeiouAEIOU'`.

 <details>
 <summary>Solution